Skip to main content

 pip install flax

-Gymnasium is an update of the popular Gym package developed originally by OpenAI [1].
-It contains a set of standard simulated environments with unified interfaces, which undergo regular updates.
-This standardization is helpful for benchmarking different RL algorithms as well as for readability and collaboration.
-Among the other advantages motivating the usage of Gym and Gymnasium are:
+Gymnasium is an updated version of the popular Gym package, originally developed by OpenAI [1].
+It provides a collection of standardized simulated environments with unified interfaces, which are regularly updated.
+This standardization is beneficial for benchmarking different RL algorithms, as well as for improving readability and collaboration.
+Several other advantages motivate the use of Gym and Gymnasium:

-Table 1: Comparison between Gym vectorization methods `SyncVectorEnv` and `AsyncVectorEnv`
+Table 1: Comparison between Gymnasium vectorization methods `SyncVectorEnv` and `AsyncVectorEnv`

 `gymnasium.Vector.SyncVectorEnv` `gymnasium.Vector.AsyncVectorEnv`